stevekinney/enterprise-ui-federation/README.md

 },
 ```

 This tells the host where to find the remote's module manifest at runtime.
+The manifest (`mf-manifest.json`) is the contract between host and remote — it lists every module the remote exposes, which JavaScript chunks implement them, and which shared dependencies the remote declares.
+The host fetches this JSON file at runtime, before loading any remote code, so it knows what's available and can negotiate shared dependencies.
+This is why both dev servers must be running simultaneously: the host makes a network request to port 3001 on every page load.

 > [!NOTE]
-> The **module manifest** (`mf-manifest.json`) is the contract between host and remote.
-It lists every module the remote exposes, which JavaScript chunks implement them, and which shared dependencies the remote declares.
-The host fetches this JSON file at runtime — before loading any remote code — so it knows what's available and can negotiate shared dependencies.
-This is why both dev servers must be running simultaneously: the host literally makes a network request to port 3001 on every page load.
+> You already saw `mf-manifest.json` in the Network tab.
+That request is Module Federation's runtime negotiation in action — the host and remote agree on shared dependencies and available modules before any remote code executes.

 2. Open `remote-analytics/rsbuild.config.ts` and find the `exposes` configuration: